 DISCLAIMER: This content is provided for informational purposes only and is not intended as legal, accounting, tax, HR, or other professional advice.
 You are responsible for your own compliance with laws and regulations.
 You should contact your attorney or another relevant advisor for advice specific to your circumstances.

-As more entrepreneurs enter the competitive market of food and beverage, many turn to commissary kitchens for space.
+As more entrepreneurs enter the food and beverage market, many turn to commissary kitchens for space.

 Commissary kitchens come with several, notable benefits for a variety of food businesses, like access to restaurant equipment and reduced upfront costs.
 They can also bring the added advantages of a community with shared resources and information.
 Whether this is your first time joining a commissary or you’re signing up for a new contract, we’ve created this guide on what you can expect from a commissary kitchen.

 Take the time to fully understand your contract, which serves as a guide for what it means to be a member of a commissary.

 Keep in mind, that a deposit invoice will often be sent with your contract and will be required to secure your station.
 Your deposit usually includes a combination of your first-month fee and a refundable additional month’s fee held for the duration of your membership.
 In keeping with Coho’s vision as an industry leader, we review and update our terms from time to time.
 As your business evolves, different parts of a contract may be more relevant to you.